Serein207/sast-link-cxx-sdk/README.md

 This project is the cross-platform SDK for SAST Link which written in C++.
 If you're interested in the frontend, please visit SAST Link [frontend](https://github.com/NJUPT-SAST/sast-link).

-> [!WARNING]
->
-> The project is still under development and may not be stable.
-Please use it with caution.

 ## Features

 - C++20 coroutine support